mbzuai-nlp/PAN-CLEF2025GenAIDetection-Subtask2/README.md

 ## <a name="important_dates"></a>Important Dates
 All dates are AoE.

-- --th February, 2025: Training/dev set release
+- 17th February, 2025: Training/dev set release

 ## <a name="baselines"></a>Baseline